-Regarding equipment, some backup generators are available for use by City and may be made available to responders.
-However, additional dedicated generators would benefit, particularly at the Community Center.
+Regarding equipment, backup generators are available for use by City and may be made available to responders.
 Training is readily available through local, county, region, and state provisions.
 Response-specific equipment is routinely upgraded to maintain functionality; however, a list of recent equipment improvements/additions has not been provided.